boooooommmmmm/COMP90050-Advanced-Database-System/week6-7.md

 ### Optimistic Locking

 * (take Slocks  briefly read the contents and release the Slocks)
-* If face, Don't take lock when read it, -> Only need to take locks when necessary (commit).
+* If fact, Don't take lock when read it, -> Only need to take locks when necessary (commit).
 * Lock as short as possible -> minimum locking
 * before commit (processing data), check value (version) at first.
 Then check the values read are not modified.
   * If modified  abort the transaction (release all locks) and restart the transaction